 I started out in 2003 using Great Lengths extensions, bonding 300 individual strands in the hair one by one.
 I did literally thousands of these applications.

 Then, in 2005 REUSABLE individual strands were introduced, from Hairlocs and Dreamcatchers.
-This method involves flipping a bead into the head and clamping 200 shoelace tip hair strands into the hair one at a time.
+This method involves flipping a bead into the hair section and inserting a hair piece with an end like a shoelace and clamping 200 tip hair strands into the hair one at a time.
 This technique was top of the line at the time, and the cost matched: they would run clients anywhere from $1200 to $1800 or more.

 But in 2008, along came tape extensions – a new method with an initial 30-60 minute total application time and VOILA!
 You had LONG hair!